 ‘Can I wear makeup on the day of the procedure?
 Will I be able to still be able to host my weekly five-hour Battlestar Galactic marathon?

 ‘When can I wear false eyelashes again?’

-Highly qualified and experienced Laser Eye Surgeons are experts not only in their craft but also experts in dealing with people.
-And so, no matter how awkward or weird you may feel asking them something, they’ve no doubt heard it before.
+You see, a highly qualified and experienced Laser Eye Surgeon is required not only to be an expert in their craft but also in dealing with people.
+That’s why, no matter how awkward or embarrassed you may feel asking what is really on your mind – take a breath, they’ve no doubt heard it before.

 What’s more, Laser Eye Surgery is far from your typical surgical procedure.
 It’s minimally invasive, can be performed in a matter of minutes, and patients are usually back to their normal routine within a day or two.
 Therefore, at that moment, when you’ve finally plucked up the courage to ask the question and the future of your eyesight is hanging in the balance, you’re usually met with an answer that brings a smile to your face.

 That brings us to one of our most commonly asked questions: ‘When can I wear false eyelashes again?’

 Wearing false eyelashes and makeup after Laser Eye Surgery

 For many people, wearing make-up and false lashes is a normal part of our day (or maybe week).
 So it is only natural that many of our patients will wonder when they can get back to normal following their procedure.

 As a general rule, we advise our patients to avoid any interference with the eyes following surgery, in order to promote a smooth recovery.
 Therefore, it is recommended that you wait at least 48 hours before applying any make-up to your face.